farrrb/XcpLight/README.md

 ## Features
 - Login works without seed & key
-- SHORT_UPLOAD
+- SHORT_UPLOAD and UPLOAD
-- DOWNLOAD
+- SHORT_DOWNLOAD and DOWNLOAD

 ## Limitations
 - Block transfer is not supported (UPLOAD, DOWNLOAD, PROGRAM)
 - The "ECU_STATES" (STATE_NUMBER) are not supported
 - The "RESUME" mode is not supported
-- The number of DAQ lists is limited to 127 (one byte with overflow) in order to keep DTO packets as small as possible
-- The number of ODTs is limited as well to 127 (see above)
-- DAQ timestamp is fixed and exactly one byte (for now)
+- DAQ & STIM are note supported

 ## Todos
 - Provide basic self information about the driver configuration
-- Synchronous data readout via dynamic DAQ lists
+- Support dynamic DAQ lists

 ## Integration / API
 - t.b.d.